mitchejj-attic/mitchejj.github.com/_posts/2012-08-26-quick-and-dirty-metrics.md

 		end
 {:lang="ruby"}

-To test that caching is working use `ab` aka Apache HTTP server benchmarking tool and run `ab -n 1000 -c 5 <hostname>`
+To test that caching is working use `ab` aka Apache HTTP server benchmarking tool and run `ab -n 500 -c 5 <hostname>`

-This will make 1000 requst to <hostname> with 5 concurrent request.
+This will make 500 requst to <hostname> with 5 concurrent request.

+And to see if `Rack::Deflater` is working

 		curl -I -H "Accept-Encoding: gzip,deflate" {:lang="text"}